Scandinavian flick

-The Scandinavian flick, Finnish flick, pendulum turn, or Scandi flick is a technique used predominantly in ice racing and rallying.
+The Scandinavian flick is a technique used predominantly in ice racing and rallying.
 The technique induces oversteer using weight transfer to carry a vehicle through a turn while simultaneously reducing speed.

 Origin of the name

 Beginning in the 1960s, Scandinavian rally-car drivers popularized the technique.
 The "flick" part comes from the technique of "flicking" the wheel in a direction opposite of the turn to build up angular momentum.

 Technique

 Approaching along the inside of an upcoming turn, the driver steers sharply towards the outside of the turn, then lifts off the throttle and lightly applies the brakes.
 This causes weight transfer that rotates the car toward the outside of the turn.
 Then, steering into the turn and releasing the brake pedal while applying full throttle will cause the car to rotate into the corner.
-Towards the corner exit, the driver may countersteer to control the oversteer.
+Towards the corner exit, the driver may countersteer, while lifting off of the throttle, and reapplying as necessary to maintain the correct exit angle, all in an effort to control oversteer.
 When properly executed this technique neatly lines the car up for the exit while maintaining momentum.